 A very friendly site with immaculate facilities and beautiful views of the sea.
 Within walking distance of three beaches.
-The owners have clearly put some though into summer entertainment, with a story teller visiting during peak season and a wonderful organic alfresco café.
+The owners have clearly put some thought into the whole campsite a wonderful café.
 I can’t wait to visit, myself!
-Open April – September
+Open April – Septembert

 A very relaxed peaceful, place with no fixed pitches.
 Working farm with friendly pigs, ducks and chickens (sadly, no dogs allowed, here).
 Lake with boat.
 Kayak available to explore coast around Gorran Haven and Charlestown.
 Open fires encouraged!
 Open Easter, then May – October.

 Great sea views.
 You can find this online when you put in Chapel Porth.
 Have chatted with owners and they seem very accommodating.
 Allegedly, a great bar here called the Blue Bar.
 Open April – October

 Situtated right on the South West Coast Path, this small and lovely campsite is very welcoming and dog-friendly.
 Spacious pitches and peaceful location.
 Open end of March – October